 One of the primary reasons why it passed was the fact that the entire county hadn’t been truly “dry” for a long time.
 For decades, bootleggers prospered in these parts.
 Then came a couple of restaurants that were located close enough to the Blue Ridge Parkway to get special exemptions to sell spirits.
-Finally, our local golf course erected a pitiful looking little tennis court that allowed it to claim the coveted title “sports club.”
-That title carries with it the legal permission to sell beer and wine on the premises.
-It didn’t take long for a package store to be built in the course’s parking lot and become one of the region’s top money-makers.
+Finally, our local golf course erected a pitiful looking little tennis court that allowed it to claim the coveted title “sports club,” a title that carries with it the legal permission to sell beer and wine on the premises.
+Consequently, it didn’t take long for a package store to be built in the course’s parking lot and become one of the region’s top money-makers.
 Of course, we’re still waiting for someone to actually play a tennis match on that court.

-Most Monday mornings I attend the conference.
+I attend the conference most every Monday morning.
 We meet at 10:00 a.m., shoot the bull for a few minutes, take some praise reports and prayer requests, have a time of prayer, and then listen as one of us preaches a sermon.
 We dismiss after the sermon, choose a place to eat, and meet at that restaurant.
 We vary where we eat because no one wants to eat the same food over and over again.

 Our paper features a controversial section called “Rants and Raves.”
 The idea is that any anonymous person can use that section to register a complaint or a compliment.
-The complaints seem to outnumber the compliments about four to one.
+Of course, the complaints seem to outnumber the compliments about four to one.
 I guess if you want to compliment someone you don’t mind leaving your name.

 Anyway, this is where one of the pastors comes into the story.
 An elderly gentleman, one we all genuinely like and respect, was scheduled to preach the following Monday morning.
 Before he began his sermon, he commented on the rant and, from everything we could tell, agreed with it.
 I figured he could do so because he hadn’t eaten at the restaurant.
 (All the pastors don’t always come along for the after-conference meal).